YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 -   **Aims the Unity camera** at something.
 -   **Adds procedural noise** to the Unity camera.
 Noise simulates things like handheld effects or vehicle shakes.

-Cinemachine encourages you to create many Virtual Cameras.
+Cinemachine encourages you to **create many Virtual Cameras**.
 The Virtual Camera is designed to consume little processing power.
 If your Scene is performance-sensitive, deactivate all but the essential Virtual Cameras at any given moment for best performance.

-It is recommended that you use a single Virtual Camera for a single shot.
-Take advantage of this to create dramatic or subtle cuts or blends.
+It is recommended that you use a **single Virtual Camera for a single shot**.
+Take advantage of this to **create dramatic or subtle cuts or blen**ds.
 Examples:

 -   For a cutscene where two characters exchange dialog, use three Virtual Cameras: one camera for a mid-shot of both characters, and separate Virtual Cameras for a close-up of each character.
 Use Timeline to synchronize audio with the Virtual Cameras.